microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 export interface BreadcrumbItem extends StartEnd, DelegatesARIALink {
 }

-// Warning: (ae-incompatible-release-tags) The symbol "BreadcrumbItemOptions" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export type BreadcrumbItemOptions = FoundationElementDefinition & {
     separator?: string | SyntheticViewTemplate;
 };

-// Warning: (ae-incompatible-release-tags) The symbol "breadcrumbItemTemplate" is marked as @public, but its signature references "ElementDefinitionContext" which is marked as @alpha
-//
 // @public
 export const breadcrumbItemTemplate: (context: ElementDefinitionContext, definition: BreadcrumbItemOptions) => ViewTemplate<BreadcrumbItem>;

-// Warning: (ae-incompatible-release-tags) The symbol "breadcrumbTemplate" is marked as @public, but its signature references "ElementDefinitionContext" which is marked as @alpha
-// Warning: (ae-incompatible-release-tags) The symbol "breadcrumbTemplate" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export const breadcrumbTemplate: (context: ElementDefinitionContext, definition: FoundationElementDefinition) => ViewTemplate<Breadcrumb>;